vysokyj/tmdbc/README.md

 ## Usage

-Call utilty with one or move movie file path arguments.
+Call utilty with one or more movie file path arguments.

 ### Examples